 Ghost towns hold great allure for treasure hunters.
 While you are unlikely to find war relics in a ghost town, you have a high probability of finding more personal items.
 These items can include kitchen utensils, gardening tools, photo frames, and more.

-For the highest chances of success, try visiting the Rhode Island ghost towns of Hanton City and Napatree Point.
+For the highest chance of success, try visiting the Rhode Island ghost town of Napatree Point.

 Metal Detecting Clubs